MicrosoftDocs/sql-docs/docs/connect/oledb/system-requirements-for-oledb-driver-for-sql-server.md

 ## SQL Server requirements
  To use OLE DB Driver for SQL Server to access data in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] databases, you must have an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] installed.

  [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)] supports connections from all versions of MDAC, Windows Data Access Components, and all versions of OLE DB Driver for SQL Server.
 When an older client version connects to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], server data types not known to the client are mapped to types that are compatible with the client version.
-For more information, see Data Type Compatibility for Client Versions, later in this article.
+For more information, see [Data type compatibility for client versions](system-requirements-for-oledb-driver-for-sql-server.md#data-type-compatibility-for-client-versions).

 ## Cross-language requirements
  The English-language version of OLE DB Driver for SQL Server is supported on all localized versions of supported operating systems.
 Localized versions of OLE DB Driver for SQL Server are supported on localized operating systems that are the same language as the localized OLE DB Driver for SQL Server version.
 Localized versions of OLE DB Driver for SQL Server are also supported on English-language versions of supported operating systems as long as the matching language settings are installed.